Walt Disney’s Mission Statement & Vision Statement (An Analysis)

 3. Entertainment and information

-Summary & Recommendations – The Walt Disney Company’s Corporate Mission & Corporate Vision
+Summary & Recommendations – Walt Disney’s Mission & Vision

 Corporate Mission Statement.
 This company analysis case of Disney shows that the business is focused on achieving a leading position in its international industries.
 The corporate mission contains sufficient information to guide the media and entertainment company’s management and strategies in the aspects of product development, organizational structure, and marketing.
-The specificity of this corporate mission statement helps in boosting the business advantages and strengths shown in the SWOT analysis of The Walt Disney Company, to address competition against Sony, Universal Studios, and other firms.
-With its alignment with the corporate vision statement, the current corporate mission can be used as an effective tool to guide strategic decision-making processes among the managers of the media and entertainment business.
+The specificity of this corporate mission statement helps in boosting the business advantages and strengths shown in the SWOT analysis of Walt Disney, to address competition in the global market.
+With its alignment with the corporate vision statement, the corporate mission can be used as an effective tool to guide strategic decision-making processes among the managers of the media and entertainment business.
 Nonetheless, a relevant recommendation is to improve the mission statement by adding portions pertaining to such business aspects as Disney’s human resources and its connection to storytelling, branding, and innovative technologies.

 Corporate Vision Statement.
 The Walt Disney Company’s vision statement complements the mission statement.
 The corporate vision is future-oriented and clear in terms of the media company’s strategic aspirations.
 For example, Disney aims for leadership in the global market for entertainment products.
-These characteristics of the vision satisfy some of the conventions in writing corporate vision statements, and helps focus Disney’s managerial endeavors.
+The characteristics of the vision satisfy some of the conventions in writing corporate vision statements and help focus Disney’s managerial endeavors.
 However, this vision statement does not specify the kind of “information” that the company provides.
-Thus, to improve this corporate vision statement, it is recommended that The Walt Disney Company include a more specific description of the “information” that it aims to provide as one of the leading businesses in the global industry.
+Thus, to improve this corporate vision statement, it is recommended that Walt Disney include a more specific description of the “information” that it aims to provide as one of the leading businesses in the global industry.

 References